Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: abstract

 \section{abstract}

-AI safety is an increasingly urgent concern as the capabilities and adoption of AI systems grow.
-Existing evolutionary models of AI governance have primarily examined incentives for safe development and effective regulation, typically representing users’ trust as a one-shot adoption choice rather than as a dynamic, evolving process shaped by repeated interactions.
-We instead model trust as reduced monitoring in a repeated, asymmetric interaction between users and AI developers, where checking AI behaviour is costly.
-Using evolutionary game theory, we study how user trust strategies and developer choices between safe (compliant) and unsafe (non-compliant) AI co-evolve under different levels of monitoring cost and institutional regimes.
-We complement the infinite-population replicator analysis with stochastic finite-population dynamics and reinforcement learning (Q-learning) simulations.
-Across these approaches, we find three robust long-run regimes: no adoption with unsafe development, unsafe but widely adopted systems, and safe systems that are widely adopted.
+As the capabilities and adoption of Artificial Intelligence (AI) systems grow, trust in these AI systems is an increasingly urgent concern.
+Much research has focused on models of AI governance and has primarily examined incentives for safe development and effective regulation.
+Hence they typically represented users’ trust as a one-shot adoption choice rather than as a dynamic, evolving process shaped by repeated interactions.
+We instead model trust as the dynamic choice of reduced monitoring in a repeated, asymmetric interaction between users and AI developers, where checking developers' behaviour is costly.
+Using evolutionary game theory, we study how users' strategies of trust and developers' strategies of providing safe (compliant) or unsafe (non-compliant) AI co-evolve under different levels of monitoring cost and institutional regimes.
+We conduct the analysis on both imitation-based and learning-based perspectives, with the stochastic finite-population dynamics, the infinite-population replicator analysis and the reinforcement learning analysis.
+We find three robust long-run regimes: no adoption by users while developers provide unsafe AI, unsafe but widely adopted systems, and safe systems that are widely adopted.
 Only the last is desirable, and it arises when penalties for unsafe behaviour exceed the extra cost of safety and users can still afford to monitor at least occasionally.
-Our results formally support governance proposals that emphasise transparency, low-cost monitoring, and meaningful sanctions, and they show that neither regulation alone nor blind user trust is sufficient to prevent evolutionary drift towards unsafe or low-adoption outcomes.
+Our results formally support governance proposals that emphasise transparency, low-cost monitoring, and meaningful sanctions, and they show that neither regulation alone nor blind user trust is sufficient to prevent the drift towards unsafe or low-adoption outcomes.

 \textbf{Keywords:} AI governance, trust, game theory, replicator dynamics, reinforcement learning, trustworthy AI